Module of automatic Language Detection (LanguageDetector)

-It is a unique high-precision and high-performance service of automatic sentiment detection of both Russian and English texts.
+It is a unique high-precision and high-performance service of automatic sentiment detection of Russian, English and Armenian texts.

 SentiFinder is realized for commercial standards thus allowing the usage of this module as a separate service as well as a solution integrated in an existing infrastructure.

 The module includes two types of sentiment analysis:

 - object-based, where object is given by a user;

 - and on sentence level, where the system automatically determines an object (given the information from the sentence).

 The second type of sentiment analysis allows a more precise classification of a document, in general.
 It is especially useful for opinion mining and references, where it is difficult for a user to determine an object.

 The module identifies three types of sentence sentiment (positive, negative and neutral) both for a given object within the sentence and as an average within the whole document.
 The average precision for all three types of sentiment for Russian is about 86%, while for English it is about 80%.